+Jesus walked along a dusty road with a couple who had been caught up in the events in Jerusalem and had been close to Jesus' disciples.
+Jesus joined them as they walked, veiling his identity as he asked the question, "what happened?"
+They recounted the events surrounding Jesus' death and the testimony of the women, but seemed confused.
+They were clearly troubled by all that had happened.
+Jesus then helped them to make sense of the recent events in Jerusalem.
 The road to Emmaus is a remarkable story of unfolding revelation through conversations that happened along the way.
 Similarly, chaplaincy is a conversational ministry that often happens along the way.
-Chaplains listen to other people's stories - both the anecdotes from their lives and the deeper questions asked - and respond as they walk with them for a while.
-In the same way that Jesus helped the people walking along the road to Emmaus make sense of what had happened, chaplains can help others make sense of what is happening to them.
+Chaplains listen to other people's stories, anecdotes from their lives as well as to the deeper questions asked and respond as they walk with them for a while.
+In the same way that Jesus helped the people walking along the road to Emmaus make sense of what happened, chaplains can help others make sense of what is happening to them.

 Sometimes chaplaincy can be a ministry of walking with others but not knowing the answers.
 Sometimes the most loving and constructive thing a chaplain can say is, "I don't understand what is happening to you or to those you care about either, but I will stay with you anyway so that you are not alone in this."
 Chaplaincy is very much about having conversations on the way.
 These are conversations that count!